 Never fear…IFG is here!
 The Brain Trust is a team of advisors for advisors.
 We’ve been in the trenches and we know how to help.
 We can even help you ask the questions you may not know to ask.

-Before we dive into how IFG can help you become a marketing superstar, let’s cover some basic ground.
+Before we dive into how IFG can help you become a financial marketing pro, let’s cover some basic ground.
 In this blog, we’ll help you understand exactly what it takes to market your independent financial planning practice.

-As a financial planner, marketing isn’t just necessary, it’s crucial to your success.
-By engaging in marketing activities, you can reach new clients and keep existing ones engaged – both of which are essential in building a thriving practice.
+As As a financial planner, marketing isn’t just necessary, it’s crucial to your success.
+By engaging in financial advisor marketing services, you can reach new clients and keep existing ones engaged—both of which are essential in building a thriving practice.

 Marketing helps you in many ways, including:

-8 Considerations for Building Your Financial Advisor Marketing Plan
+8 Considerations for Marketing Your Financial Planning Business

 Here are the 8 top strategies that are absolutely necessary when it comes to marketing your financial planning practice: